 It’s a very useful app that I use all the time, especially because I have to log into my accounts on a lot of different computers that I am testing.

 Download Authy from the App Store (Free)

-Watchsmith is one of my favourite apps for customising the Apple Watch faces.
+Watchsmith is one of my favorite apps for customizing the Apple Watch faces.
 With Watchsmith, you can create custom complications that you can use in watchOS.
 This way, you can ensure that your Apple Watch can show more information with the limited complication space on the screen, and you can get relevant information based on the time of the day.

 Watchsmith is technically an app that will be installed on the iPhone, but once you’ve created the complications you want, all you need to do is edit the watch faces you want to use the new complications in and add them.
 It’s a pretty useful app that definitely makes your Apple Watch face a lot more informative.